-This version of the Neighbourhood Plan is the Referendum Version which includes those modifications recommended by the independent examiner following examination of the Submission Version of the Plan.
+This version of the Neighbourhood Plan is the Made Version which includes those modifications recommended by the independent examiner following examination of the Submission Version of the Plan.
 Modifications were recommended and made to ensure the Plan meets the 'basic conditions'.

-A referendum will now be held in the near future.
-Everyone who lives in the Neighbourhood Area and is registered to vote will be given the opportunity to decide whether they would like the Plan to be brought into force (made).
-If a majority vote in favour of the Plan it will then be made and will formally become part of the statutory development plan.
+A referendum was held on 6th May 2021.
+Everyone who lived in the Neighbourhood Area and was registered to vote was given the opportunity to decide whether they would like the Plan to be brought into force (made).
+A majority vote of 81.5% in favour of the Plan was cast and the Plan has now been made and is part of the statutory development plan for the Parish.